greg-js/arch-wiki-md-repo/wiki/_content/english/PCI passthrough via OVMF.md

  `/etc/mkinitcpio.conf`  `MODULES="... pci-stub ..."`

-Remember to regenerate your initramfs.
+If you did need to add this module to your kernel image configuration manually, you must also regenerate it.

  `# mkinitcpio -p linux`
 **Note:** If you are using a non-standard kernel, such as `linux-vfio`, replace `linux` with whichever kernel you intend to use.